proksch/oopp-manual/grading/process/coding.md

 ## Group has been working continuously on the project

 Sufficient
 :	Work on the project has been spread over the whole course.
-	Every team member has contributed at least one substantial and meaningful commit per week.
+Every team member has committed multiple times each week and the commit has a reasonable size that translates to the individually expected workload.

 Excellent
 :	All team members have code contributions throughout most of the course.